linkchecker/linkchecker/doc/src/index.rst

 .. code-block:: console

-   $ pip3 install linkchecker
+   $ pipx install linkchecker

-The version in the pip repository may be old, to find out how to get the latest code, plus platform-specific information and other advice see the :doc:`installation document <install>`.
+The version in the Python Package Index may be old, to find out how to get the latest code, plus platform-specific information and other advice see the :doc:`installation document <install>`.

 Basic usage